adityark2603/Arithmetic-Formatter/README.md

 Each problem’s length is determined by the longest operand to ensure alignment.

-This project is part of the 'Scientific Computing with Python' course by freeCodeCamp that I'm currently working on.
+PS: This project is part of the 'Scientific Computing with Python' course by freeCodeCamp that I'm currently working on.